ChainSafe/game-docs-v2/docs/v2.5/1_getting-started.md

 You should also setup default settings for the RPC node you're going to use.

-- Chain ID - search using you chain name here https://chainlist.org, 5 for goerli.
+- Chain ID - search using you chain name here https://chainlist.org, 11155111 for sepolia.
-- Chain name - To Do description
+- Chain name - i.e Sepolia
-- Network - To Do description
+- Network - i.e Ethereum
-- Symbol - To Do description
+- Symbol - i.e SETH
 - Rpc - enter URL to your RPC node here.
 For information on setting up an RPC Node visit [this page](https://docs.gaming.chainsafe.io/current/setting-up-an-rpc-node).

 ### Wallet Connect